 BIG VALLEY (BIEBER)

 A fun ride departs Bieber heading north on Bieber Lookout Road for 11 miles.
-Turn left to Adin on County Route 87 for an 11-mile ride with few vehicles, rolling hills and magnificent mountain views, Ash Creek State Wildlife Area and cattle ranches.
+Turn right to Adin on County Route 87 for an 11-mile ride with few vehicles, rolling hills and magnificent mountain views, Ash Creek State Wildlife Area and cattle ranches.
 Adin Store is captured time of old American commerce.
 Fuel and water are abundantly available for the return trip.
 The safest route is to turn around and enjoy views that were behind you.
 Bicycling Highway 299 the 12 miles from Adin to Bieber requires alertness to vehicles and road surface.

 Fall River Century has mapped valley routes at www.fallrivercentury.com.